 Xanadu was “a entertainment film, it was made for people to just go and enjoy themselves and have fun.
 It’s not Ben Hur.”

-While Roger Ebert expanded on the “transparency” issue, saying that
+While Roger Ebert expanded on the “transparency” issue, saying that the

-and it wasn’t as bad as Can’t Stop The Music.
+Ebert noted, it wasn’t as bad as Can’t Stop The Music.

-In the end, the final outcome was that the audience largely sided with
+In the end, the final outcome was that the audience largely sided with the

-total of 3 million copies in the US alone.
+million copies in the US alone.

 Aside from the negative response, there were other factors conspiring

 against Xanadu, production not-withstanding.
 First, the film was saddled